exorlive/webwrapper/Readme.md

 ## Single Sign On

-If the WebWrapper is started with an parameter telling which external user is running this session and then this user logges into ExorLive with an ExorLive user, the WebWrapper will remember the link between the external user and the ExorLive user.
+If the WebWrapper is started with a parameter telling which external user is running this session and then this user logges into ExorLive with an ExorLive user, the WebWrapper will remember the link between the external user and the ExorLive user.
 The next time the WebWrapper is started, it logges in automatically as this ExorLive user.
 This functionality is enabled with the `RememberLoggedInUser` setting.
-For the `ExorLive.Desktop.Arguments` interface, the external user is specified with the `signon`-parameter.
+For the `ExorLive.Desktop.Arguments` interface, the external user is specified with the `signon` parameter.

 It is also possible to use the current logged in windows user on the computer the WebWrapper is running.
 It is enabled with the `SignonWithWindowsUser` setting.
 It behaves the same way as the `RememberLoggedInUser`.